Ocean Therapy

 JMMF’s OCEAN THERAPY PROGRAMS

-2022 was a breakthrough year for JMMF as we partnered with the Friendship Foundation to bring ocean/surf therapy to special needs and developmentally disabled young adults.
+2022 was another breakthrough year for JMMF as we partnered with the Friendship Foundation to bring ocean/surf therapy to special needs and developmentally disabled young adults.
 One pilot session forever changed the way we viewed surfing and ocean therapy.
 These amazing young adults reminded us just how joyful and healing the power of the ocean can be.
 We are expanding the number of sessions for special needs children, young adults and other populations on the spectrum so they can experience the joy and healing power of the ocean as well.

 JMMF is currently the largest provider of Ocean and Surf Therapy programming in the world.
 Under the initial leadership and direction of Dr. Carly Rogers, JMMF literally wrote the manual that serves as the de facto guide for conducting Ocean/Surf Therapy around the world today.
 JMMF has continued to refine the operations manual, implement additional safety measures and introduce new populations that have suffered from some form of mental and/or physical trauma to the healing power of the ocean.